A Survey on Deep Learning Event Extraction: Approaches and Applications: Deep Learning Event Extraction Models

-However, it is challenging to exploit one argument that plays different roles in various events to improve event extraction.
-Yang et al. \cite{DBLP:conf/acl/YangFQKL19} propose an event extraction model to overcome the roles overlap problem by separating the argument prediction in terms of argument roles.
-Moreover, to address insufficient training data, they propose a method to automatically generate labeled data by editing prototypes and screen out generated samples by ranking the quality.
+It is challenging to exploit one argument that plays different roles in various events to improve event extraction.
+Yang et al. \cite{DBLP:conf/acl/YangFQKL19} employ a method to separate the argument prediction in terms of argument roles for overcoming the roles overlap problem.
+Moreover, this method automatically generates labeled data by editing prototypes and screening developed samples through ranking the quality due to inadequate training data.
 They present a framework, Pre-trained Language Model-based Event Extractor (PLMEE) \cite{DBLP:conf/acl/YangFQKL19}, as shown in Fig. \ref{figure6}.
 The PLMEE promotes event extraction by using a combination of an extraction model and a generation method based on pre-trained language models.
 It is a two-stage task, including trigger extraction and argument extraction, and consists of a trigger extractor and an argument extractor, both of which rely on BERT's feature representation.
 Then it exploits the importance of roles to re-weight the loss function.

-Most of the previous supervised event extraction methods relied on features derived from manual annotations, so they would not be able to handle new event types without additional annotation work.
-Huang et al. \cite{DBLP:conf/acl/DaganJVHCR18} design a transferable architecture of structural and compositional neural networks for zero-shot.
-Each event has a structure made up of candidate triggers and arguments, and this structure has predefined labels that correspond to the event type and arguments.
-They add semantic representations for event types and event information fragments to determine the event types based on the event types defined in the target ontology and the semantic similarity of event information fragments.

-GAIL \cite{DBLP:journals/dint/ZhangJS19} is an ELMo-based \cite{DBLP:conf/naacl/PetersNIGCLZ18} model that utilizes a generative adversarial network to help the model focus on harder-to-detect events.
-They propose an entity and event extraction framework based on generative adversarial imitation learning, which is an inverse reinforcement learning (IRL) method using generative adversarial networks (GAN).
+GAIL \cite{DBLP:journals/dint/ZhangJS19} is an ELMo-based \cite{DBLP:conf/naacl/PetersNIGCLZ18} model utilizing a generative adversarial network to help the model focus on harder-to-detect events.
+They propose an entity and event extraction framework based on generative adversarial imitation learning.
+It is an inverse reinforcement learning (IRL) method employing generative adversarial networks (GAN).
 The model directly evaluates the correct and incorrect labeling of instances in entity and event extraction through a dynamic mechanism using IRL.
-We assign specific values to all samples, or reward them based on reinforcement learning, and use discriminators from the GAN to estimate the reward value.